 What Does “Facebook Account Restricted from Advertising” Actually Mean?

-When Facebook restricts an account from advertising, it means one or more of the following actions has occurred:
+When Facebook restricts an account from advertising, it means one or more of the following actions has occurred:- The ad account is disabled or limited

 - The Business Manager loses advertising privileges